mythril-forge/vanilla-spells/spells/level-5/bigbys-hand.md

 ### Interposing Hand
 The hand interposes itself between you and a creature you choose until you give the hand a different command.
 The hand moves to stay between you and the target, providing you with half cover against the target.
-The target can't move through the hand's space if its Strength score is less than or equal to the hand's Strength score.
+The target can't move through the hand's space if its Strength Score is less than or equal to the hand's Strength Score.
-If its Strength score is higher than the hand's Strength score, the target can move toward you through the hand's space, but that space is difficult terrain for the target.
+If its Strength Score is higher than the hand's Strength Score, the target can move toward you through the hand's space, but that space is difficult terrain for the target.

 ## At Higher Levels
 When you cast this spell using a spell slot of 6th level or higher, the damage from the clenched fist option increases by `2d8` and the damage from the grasping hand increases by `2d6` for each slot level above 5th.